Project Types in MOCO

 1. At the invoicing date, MOCO offers the monthly amount in the project list for invoicing.

-2. A click on it leads to the invoicing page with the invoicing plan.
+2. Clicking on it leads to the invoicing page with the invoicing plan.

 3. Create the invoice via "Billable Items" (or via mass invoicing)